quasarframework/icongenie/README.md

 - **spa** (common icon sizes, favicon)
 - **kitchensink** (all icons, all platforms)

 ### Head's Up!
 You may notice that very small icons (like 16x16 and 32x32) look a little strange.
 Achieving good results by simply downscaling to a very small size depends a great deal on your original, and it is highly recommended that you at least look at all of the icons before you publish your project to a store.
 While integration testing can make sure that you have an asset, judging the ability of your small icon to express the same content as a large one is highly subjective and something better left to humans.
 Not even hamming distance will get this right!

+## But why did you make this?
+There are literally dozens of other projects out there that more or less do the same thing, why did you bother to make a new one?
+The answer is quite simple: Because none of them fulfill all the needs of the quasar project, and although lots of really smart people built them, we want to be able to maintain this library and grow it as quasar grows.
+Especially since many such image-library projects quickly grow outdated and maintainers drift away into a sea of micro-modules (yes imagemin, we mean you), we felt that it is a good property to keep "in-house".

+# Installation and Usage

 ## Requires
 - node / yarn